regunakyle/my-discord-bot/README.md

 If you prefer Docker, you can use the Docker Compose file [here](compose.yaml).

+Note: The `latest` tag refers to the latest stable version.

 ## Features

 1. Notify you when there are free game giveaways